ringosham/Osz-Song-Exporter/README.md

 The above features are fully configurable!
 ##Compiling
 Just compile it with Intellij.
 That's it.

+The Java compiler is a little bit buggy.
+UI elements may not work on first time compile.
+In this case, just recompile until it works.
 ##Things to note
+This program is only tested in Windows, but it should work on all operating systems.

 The FFmpeg binary is only 32-bit in Linux and macOS.
 Please make sure you have the dependencies for conversion.
 ##License
 ```